-Today, in association with Tourism Ireland’s Global Greening initiative, we launched our latest addition to the museum – a selection of striking images, chosen from over 300 international attractions and sites that are lit in green in honour of St. Patrick’s Day.
+EPIC The Irish Emigration Museum today launched its latest addition featuring Tourism Ireland’s Global Greening initiative.
+The interactive museum in Dublin’s Docklands will display a selection of striking images, chosen from over 300 international attractions and sites that are lit in green in honour of St. Patrick’s Day.
 Global Greening has run since 2010 and grows bigger every year.

 The spectacular landmarks on show traverse the planet, from the Great Wall of China to Niagara Falls in Canada; from Christ the Redeemer in Rio de Janeiro to the London Eye.
 The famous Las Vegas neon sign is captured in glowing green form, as well as more unexpected sites as far afield as Nairobi, Kenya and Tbilisi, Georgia.